vplauzon/shared-infra-devops/README.md

 Logic App|Uses|Description
 --|--|--
-create-release-app||Create a release in a specified project get-release-status-app||Get the status of a release get-secret-app||Returns a secret from KeyVault rebuilt-dev-app|get-secret-app, create-release-app, get-release-status-app|Heavy lifting:  loop through stages and releases to create releases rebuilt-dev-blue-app|rebuilt-dev-app|Invoke a rebuild in dev with blue parameter
+create-release-app|get-release-definition-app|Create a release in a specified project get-release-definition-app||Get release definition, including the environments it spans get-release-status-app||Get the status of a release get-secret-app||Returns a secret from KeyVault rebuilt-env-app|get-secret-app, create-release-app, get-release-status-app|Heavy lifting:  loop through stages and releases to create releases

+Other apps, rebuilds different environments in different colours.